Skip to main content

 • Goods purchased from unregistered dealers

-• Goods bought from registered dealers who have chosen the Composition Scheme
+• Goods bought from dealers registered under the Composition Scheme

 • Goods purchased for personal consumption or received for free as gifts, or goods purchased from abroad